SEDRICK A. MILES, Ph.D.

 Black Diaspora and Latin American Studies: Brazil-U.S. comparative analysis of social relations, cultural exchange, and contemporary social movements

-Digital Humanities: Archival preservation and multimedia documentation informed by Black feminist theoretical frameworks, focusing on cultural memory and resistance narratives
+Digital Humanities: Archival preservation and multimedia documentation focusing on cultural memory and resistance narratives

-Critical Archival Studies: Community-based digital preservation, epistemic resistance methodologies, and transnational Afro-diasporic visual archives documenting social movements and cultural practices
+Critical Archival Studies: Community-based digital preservation, epistemic resistance methodologies, and transnational diasporic visual archives documenting social movements and cultural practices

 Applied Linguistics: Portuguese language instruction and cross-cultural communication as tools for understanding social relations and cultural dynamics